It’s the biggest game of 2017 and you want to be good at it, so we're here to help with an extensive Playerunknown's Battlegrounds Guide!

 Get news, competitions and special offers direct to your inbox

-Loot generally spawns inside buildings – don’t bother scouring the outdoors unless you’re in the shooting range south of Georgopol or the lumber yard 1.5 clicks west of Lipovka.
+Loot generally spawns inside buildings or immediately outide them – don’t bother scouring the outdoors unless you’re in the shooting range south of Georgopol or the lumber yard 1.5 clicks west of Lipovka.
 Here’s what you’re looking for: a helmet, a vest, a backpack, a gun, and some ammo.
 Those are the absolute essentials.

 Helmets, vests, and backpacks come in one of three levels.
 Level 3 vests and helmets soak more damage, and level 3 backpacks carry more stuff.
 Guns come in several varieties: sniper rifles, assault rifles, shotguns, SMGs, and handguns.
 The basic tenets of ballistics hold true: shotguns are pretty handy when you’re fending off some hoodlum at close quarters, but they’re also surprisingly effective at medium range.
 SMGs have a high fire rate but lack accuracy at long range, and sniper rifles… well, you know the deal.
 You look down the scope and shoot people’s heads off from a long way away.